PointCloudLibrary/pcl/doc/tutorials/content/bspline_fitting.rst

   <iframe title="Trimmed B-spline surface fitting" width="480" height="390" src="http://youtu.be/trH2kWELvyw" frameborder="0" allowfullscreen></iframe>

 Background
 ----------

 Theoretical information on the algorithm can be found in this `report
 <http://pointclouds.org/blog/trcs/moerwald/index.php>`_ and in my `PhD thesis
 <http://users.acin.tuwien.ac.at/tmoerwald/?site=3>`_.

+Please note that the modules for NURBS and B-splines are not enabled by default.
+Make sure you enable "BUILD_surface_on_nurbs" by setting it to ON.

+If your license permits also enable "USE_UMFPACK" for sparse linear solving.
+This requires SuiteSparse (libsuitesparse-dev in Ubuntu) which is faster, allows more degrees of freedom (i.e. control points) and more data points.

 The code